vmware-tanzu/velero/site/docs/master/disaster-case.md

 1. A disaster happens and you need to recreate your resources.

-1. Update your backup storage location to be in read-only mode.
-This prevents Backup objects from being created or deleted in the backup storage location during your Restore process:
+1. Update your backup storage location to read-only mode (this prevents backup objects from being created or deleted in the backup storage location during the restore process):

     ```bash
     kubectl patch backupstoragelocation <STORAGE LOCATION NAME> \